-It’s simple—unless you’ve agreed to work pro bono, you can expect compensation in exchange for your legal services.
-That’s how business works.
-But, in some cases, such as a personal injury claim, a client may not have the funds to pay expensive attorney fees upfront.
-That’s where contingency fees come in.
-A contingency fee agreement between a lawyer and a client stipulates a provisional payment after the close of a case where monetary compensation is achieved.
+Contingency fees often come up in legal situations like personal injury claims, where a client may not have the funds to pay expensive attorney fees upfront–This is where contingency fees become crucial.
+A contingency fee agreement between a lawyer and a client stipulates a provisional payment after the successful resolution of a case where monetary compensation is achieved.

 Most states, and the ABA Model Rules, prohibit the use of contingency fees in all criminal law cases, most family law cases, and some immigration and contract law cases.
 If you practice in these fields, you might be better off double-checking whether they can be used or skipping this article (and checking out this handy post on flat fees instead).